redpesk-common/spawn-binding/docs/4-running_and_testing.md

 ## Autoload/Autostart

-spawn-binding support an 'autoload', any action in this sections will be tried at binding starup time.
+spawn-binding supports an 'autoload', any action in this sections will be tried at binding starup time.

 ```json
   "onload": [
     {